Icinga/icinga2/doc/06-distributed-monitoring.md

 ### Silent Windows Setup <a id="distributed-monitoring-automation-windows-silent"></a>

 If you want to install the client silently/unattended, use the `/qn` modifier.
-The installation should not trigger a restart, but if you want to be completly sure, you can use the `/norestart` modifier.
+The installation should not trigger a restart, but if you want to be completely sure, you can use the `/norestart` modifier.

     C:> msiexec /i C:\Icinga2-v2.5.0-x86.msi /qn /norestart